DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-05-templates.md

 screenshots:
   items:
     - text: Courses
       caption: The courses view (unfolded, showing each variant of a course) with a column showing which template each course uses.
-If the course doesn’t use a template then ‘Custom course’ is displayed.
+If the course does not use a template then ‘Custom course’ is displayed.
     - text: Templates
       caption: |
         A tab for templates showing all templates an organisation has made.
 This table might be expanded to include how many courses each one is applied to.